Timeline for the day of the September 11 attacks: 9:00 a.m.

+9:40: United's air traffic control coordinator for West Coast flights informs the Herndon Command Center that Flight 93 is not responding to the airlines attempts to contact it.

+9:40: United flight dispatcher Ed Ballinger sends an ACARS message to Flight 93: "High security alert.
+Secure cockpit.
+Two airliner hit NY Trade Center.
+And 1 aircraft in IAD missing.
+And one in EWR missing...too.
+UAL 175/93 missing."

 9:40: Video teleconference in White House Situation Room begins with the physical security of the President, the White House, and federal agencies.
 They are not yet aware of the Pentagon crash.

 9:40:49: CNN's Breaking News bulletin reads "Reports of fire at Pentagon."

+9:40:52: A horn sounds in Flight 93's cockpit, indicating that the autopilot has been disengaged, and the hijackers fiddle with a green knob.
+"This green knob?" one hijacker asks.
+"Yes, that's the one." another hijacker responds.

+9:41: United flight dispatcher Ed Ballinger resends his 9:40 ACARS message with the following addition at the end: "UAL 175/93 found."

+9:41: Flight 93's transponder is turned off.
+Cleveland Center can still track the plane on primary radar.

+9:41: The Herndon Command Centers informs FAA Headquarters that Flight 93 has turned back east and is descending.

-9:41: Local Washington, DC television station WUSA breaks away from the CBS network, with anchor Andrea Roane beginning the station's local coverage of the explosion at The Pentagon.
+9:41: Local Washington, D.C. television station WUSA breaks away from the CBS network, with anchor Andrea Roane beginning the station's local coverage of the explosion at the Pentagon.

-9:41:15: The photograph The Falling Man is taken.
+9:41:15: Associated Press photographer Richard Drew takes the picture known as The Falling Man.

+9:41:56: A wounded person (possibly pilot Jason Dahl) in the cockpit of Flight 93 moans "Oh, man!"

+9:42: American Airlines' director of safety programs, who happens to be in Washington, D.C., informs airline officials that "something has hit the Pentagon."

+9:42: A manager at the Herndon Command Center provides updates on Flight 93's location and progress to FAA Headquarters.

 9:42: ABC News broadcasts its first pictures from Washington, D.C. of heavy smoke, from a perspective on the other side of the Eisenhower Executive Office Building, which is situated a block west of the White House.
-Peter Jennings confirms a fire at The Pentagon two minutes later.
+Peter Jennings confirms a fire at the Pentagon two minutes later.

 9:42: The main CBS network reports an explosion at the Pentagon.
+Bryant Gumbel is the first newscaster to speculate the possibility of a plane crash.